loloof64/Basic_chess_endgames/body.md

-Trying to release windows' version.
+Trying to release Linux and Windows executables.